La Casita Cultural Center: Events

 La Casita Cultural Center hosts events that celebrate Latino culture and heritage.
-These include annual celebrations of Hispanic Heritage Month, art exhibitions, and cultural festivals.
+These include annual celebrations of Latino Heritage Month, art exhibitions, and cultural festivals.

-On Spetmber 15, 2023 La Casita hosted "Futurismo Latino – Cultural Memory and Imagined Worlds", an art showcase led by pieces from Chicano artists Cayetano Valenzuela and Zeke Peña.
+On September 15, 2023, La Casita hosted "Futurismo Latino – Cultural Memory and Imagined Worlds", an art showcase featuring works from Chicano artists Cayetano Valenzuela and Zeke Peña.

-In September 2025, La Casita will open an exhibition called "Corpórea", a six-week long exhibit focused on themes of spiritual healing, identity, and community within the Spanish-Caribbean community.
-The exhibit will feature Caribbean food, art, performances, and music acts, including Latin Grammy award winner Pedro Giraudo's tango quartet.
+In September 2025, La Casita opened "Corpórea", an exhibition focused on themes of healing, identity, and embodiment within the Spanish-Caribbean community.
+The exhibition was created through a series of "Arts as Mindfulness" workshops facilitated by Bennie Guzmán, and was supported by an $85,000 Creatives Rebuild New York grant.
+It was curated by Paola Nicole Méndez Soto and was on view through April 18, 2026.
+The exhibit featured Caribbean food, art, performances, and music acts, including Latin Grammy award winner Pedro Giraudo's tango quartet.